Calculate Your Actual Shredding Costs

-Calculate the Cost of Using Your Office Shredder
+Calculate the Cost of Using Your In House Office Paper Shredder

-Allowing an employee to discern what should be manually shredded and what should be disposed of in the trash is a very risky practice, It’s the only time a company allows an employee 100% discretion and it is quite possibly the most risky place to allow it.
+Allowing an employee to discern what should be manually shredded and what should be disposed of in the trash is a very risky practice.
+Firstly, it’s the only time a company allows an employee 100% discretion.
+Secondly, it is quite possibly the riskiest place to allow it.

 A typical office with 5 employees that purchases an office shredder and allows their employees to perform the office shredding typically spends about $100 per month after accounting for all costs plus the cost of buying the office shredder.
 And, that $100 per month does not allow you to have a Certificate of Destruction on file or account for the time spent cleaning up the shredding mess.
 It also doesn’t account for valuable time lost that could have been spent on an employees core responsibilities.